 If you’re a tenant

 Neighbours can make temporary noise (like vacuuming) that may be irritating and inconvenient.
-But an upstairs tenant or homeowner who routinely has the TV blaring and who often stomps and drops things on their hardwood floor is pushing their luck.
-They may be causing an unreasonable disturbance for you if you’re regularly unable to concentrate, have friends over, or sleep.
+But an upstairs tenant or homeowner who routinely has the TV blaring or who often stomps on their hardwood floor is pushing their luck.
+They may be causing an unreasonable disturbance for you if their noise levels are regularly preventing you from sleeping or concentrating or enjoying your home.

 If you have a dispute about noise with your landlord or another tenant, check the law.
 Also look at your tenancy agreement.
 (Your landlord must give you a copy of it.)
-If your neighbour is breaking the agreement or the law, you can take legal action.
-You may be able to get an order stopping the neighbour from making noise.
-In some cases, they may even have to compensate you for your suffering.
+If your neighbour is breaking the agreement or the law, you can complain to the landlord or take legal action.
+Below, under work out problems, we explain how.
 Depending on the nature of the noise complaint, you could also call the police.

 Step 1.
 Talk with your neighbour